shariq1989/cookbook/content/recipe/Easy Qeema.md

 #### ABOUT THE MEAL

-This recipe is for an easy and delicious Pakistani qeema.
-Qeema is perfect for those busy nights where you don't have a lot of time, but you still want to make something tasty.
+This recipe is for an easy and delicious Pakistani qeema or keema.
+This Qeema recipe is perfect for those busy nights where you don't have a lot of time, but you still want to make something tasty.
 For this recipe, we included potatoes.
-When we make this at home, we often leave them out entirely.
+At home, we often leave them out entirely.
 The choice is up to you.
 If making this dish for guests, I highly recommend including the potatoes and maybe even adding peas for a little body.

 Before meeting Shariq, I had no experience with Desi food.
 If you asked me about the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
 It's been an honor to study Desi cooking under my talented mother-in-law.
 She prepares food off-script and you have to watch her closely as she buzzes through the kitchen, or you miss it all.
 I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
 This recipe is inspired by what I have learned cooking alongside her.

+#### What main ingredients are needed for this meal?

+* Ground Beef: In Urdu, the word "qeema" means minced.
+In this case, we are making beef qeema or minced beef.
+One step you don't want to skip over when making qeema is taking the time to break up the meat.
+That is why I highly recommend purchasing a meat chopper, plus they are just really satisfying to use.

+* Qeema Masala: I am usually a fan of making masalas from scratch, but because this recipe is meant to be quick and easy, I suggest using [Lazika Qeema Masala](https://amzn.to/2Ohfras).
+We have tried others that are tasty, but this brand is our favorite.

 #### What equipment do I need to make this recipe?

 * 2 Heavy-bottomed pans with lids
 * A [meat chopper](https://amzn.to/2OoDZhv)

+#### Can I make qeema vegetarian?
+Can I make qeema vegan?

+Yes, I like The Ultimate Beefless Ground from Gardein.
+I tried to link it for you all, but they only have it by the case on the Amazon affiliate site, and who needs that?
+Anyway, you the Beefless Ground in place of the meat.
+To make the recipe vegan, you will also need to replace the ghee.
+I suggest using vegan butter because it would have the same or similar effect.

 #### Can I freeze qeema?